abra-code/replay/README.md

 4. [execute] requires tool path and may have optional parameters separated with the same delimiter (not space delimited!), e.g.:
 [execute]	/bin/echo	Hello from replay!
-[execute stdout=false]	/bin/echo	This will not be printed In the following example uses a different separator: "+" to explicitly show delimited parameters:
+[execute stdout=false]	/bin/echo	This will not be printed The following example uses a different separator: "+" to explicitly show delimited parameters:
 [execute]+/bin/sh+-c+/bin/ls ${HOME} | /usr/bin/grep ".txt"
 5. [echo] requires one string after separator.
 Supported modifiers are raw=true and newline=false